Home

 All images © by Roberto Piperno, owner of the domain.
 Write to romapip@quipo.it.
-Text edited by Rosamie Moore.

 Monument to Pope Urban VIII in S. Pietro

-A dramatic representation of Death also marks the Monument to Pope Alexander VII designed by Bernini in 1678, when he was 80.
+A dramatic representation of Death marks also the Monument to Pope Alexander VII designed by Bernini in 1678, when he was 80.
 The niche chosen for the monument had a door which allowed direct access to the area under the dome and which was needed as an alternative to the distant doors of the façade.
 Bernini built upon this constraint and modified the pattern of the Monument to Urban VIII, while maintaining its overall pyramidal shape.
-The Monument is built around the relation between the statue of the pope portrayed bareheaded and in the act of praying on his knees and a representation of Death in the form of a winged skeleton in the act of showing to the pope a clepsydra (or hour-glass, a wasp-waisted reversible glass with two bulbs containing enough sand to take a definite time in passing from upper to lower bulb) to tell him that his life is over.
+The Monument is built around the relation between the statue of the Pope portrayed bareheaded and in the act of praying on his knees and a representation of Death in the form of a winged skeleton in the act of showing to the Pope a clepsydra (or hour-glass, a wasp-waisted reversible glass with two bulbs containing enough sand to take a definite time in passing from upper to lower bulb) to tell him that his life is over.

 Alessandro Algardi - Coat of arms in the Monument to Leo XI